 Early summer in the Antarctic is the most adventurous and awe-inspiring time to visit, yet you can find great deals in the shoulder season, before peak travel really sets in.

 Deluxe liners and expedition polar icebreakers offer different voyages to this amazing kingdom of wildlife close to the end of the world.
-Antarctica is said to be the coldest, driest and windiest place on earth, though it is indeed a virtually pristine awe inspiring paradise for wildlife with an incomparable scenery of mountains, snow and ice.
+Antarctica is said to be the coldest, driest and windiest place on earth, though it is indeed a virtually pristine awe-inspiring paradise for wildlife with incomparable scenery of mountains, snow and ice.